frederikvig/nyum/_recipes/rustic-sourdough-bread.md

 ---

-> Bake the bread for 30 minutes (42-45 minutes if doing a large one), until it's a very deep golden brown.
-Remove it from the oven, and cool on a rack for an hour.
+> Bake the bread for 35-40 minutes (45-50 minutes if doing a large one), until it's a very deep golden brown.
+Remove it from the oven, and cool on a rack until cool.